github/opensource.guide/_articles/finding-users.md

 ## Help people find and follow your project

+> You ideally need a single ‘home’ URL that you can promote and point people to in relation to your project.
+You don’t need to splash out on a fancy template or even a domain name, but your project needs a focal point. - Peter Cooper & Robert Nyman, ["How to Spread the Word About Your Code"](https://hacks.mozilla.org/2013/05/how-to-spread-the-word-about-your-code/)

 You can help people find and remember your project by pointing them to your project's namespace—a website, Twitter handle, or IRC channel, for example.

 **Consider creating a website for your project.** [According to @adrianholovaty](https://news.ycombinator.com/item?id=7531689), a website was _"by far the best thing we did with Django in the early days"_.
 A website makes your project friendlier and easier to navigate, especially paired with clear documentation and tutorials.
 It also suggests that your project is active, which will make your audience feel more comfortable using it.
 Use examples to give people ideas for how to use your project.

 If your project is hosted on GitHub, you can use [GitHub Pages](https://pages.github.com/) to easily make a website.
-[Yeoman](http://yeoman.io/), [Vagrant](https://www.vagrantup.com/), and [Middleman](https://middlemanapp.com/) are a few more examples of excellent, comprehensive websites.
+[Yeoman](http://yeoman.io/), [Vagrant](https://www.vagrantup.com/), and [Middleman](https://middlemanapp.com/) are [a few examples](https://github.com/showcases/github-pages-examples) of excellent, comprehensive websites.

 ![vagrant homepage](/assets/images/marketing/vagrant_homepage.png)

 **Have a clear handle to promote your work.** A Twitter handle, GitHub URL, or IRC channel is an easy way to point people to your project.
 They also give your project's growing community a place to convene.
 If you don't wish to set up these channels for your project yet, promote your own Twitter or GitHub handle in everything you do.
 For example, make sure it is included in your bio or slides if you speak at a meetup or event.
 That way, people know how to reach you or follow your work.

+> A mistake I made in those early days was not starting a Twitter account for the project.
+Twitter's a great way to keep people up to date about a project as well as constantly expose people to the project. - Nathan Marz, ["History of Apache Storm and Lessons Learned"](http://nathanmarz.com/blog/history-of-apache-storm-and-lessons-learned.html)

 Now that you have a message for your project, and easy ways for people to reach you, let's get out there and talk to your audience!

 ## Go where your project's audience is (online)

 Take advantage of existing online communities and platforms to reach your audience.
 Online outreach is a great way to share and spread the word quickly, and you have the potential to reach a very wide audience.

+> Each program has very specific functions that only a fraction of users will find useful.
+Don’t spam as many people as possible.
+Instead, target your efforts to communities that will benefit from knowing about your project. - Radek Pazdera, ["Marketing for open source projects"](http://radek.io/2015/09/28/marketing-for-open-source-projects-3/)

 If your open source project is a software project, you can probably find your audience on [Stack Overflow](http://stackoverflow.com/), [reddit](http://www.reddit.com), [Hacker News](https://news.ycombinator.com/), or [Quora](https://www.quora.com/).
 Find the channels where you think people will most benefit from or be excited about your work.
 Some ideas for sharing your project include: